This certainly wasn’t done by a dog-lover,” said Joyce. “I don’t like them. I am afraid of them. – Frank Budgen, James Joyce and the Making of Ulysses

 I could not save her.
 Waters: bitter death: lost.

-Her suffering and death are a blip in a long, nightmarish history of Dublin, moving towards one great goal, which will surely engulf the rest of the Dedalus family as well.
+Her suffering and death are a blip in a long, nightmarish history of Dublin, moving towards one great goal, death, which will surely engulf the rest of the Dedalus family as well.

 It’s hard to stay in a despair spiral long when there’s a dog frolicking on the beach right in front of you.